konbakuyomu/codeMerge/readme.md

    - Click "Upload Folder" to select an entire project folder
    - Or click "Upload File" to select single or multiple files

-2. **Blacklist Settings**
+2. **.gitignore Processing**
-   - View and edit folders to exclude
-   - Common dependency folders (like node_modules) are excluded by default
+   - After selecting a folder, the system will automatically detect .gitignore in the root directory
+   - Or you can upload a .gitignore file separately and click "Apply"
+   - .gitignore rules will be automatically added to blacklist settings

+3. **Processing Options Setup**
+   - Choose processing mode: Full processing or Tree-only
+   - Choose whether to use rules from .gitignore file
+   - Choose whether to ignore .git folder
-   - Customize additional folders to exclude
+   - Customize blacklist folders

-3. **Processing Options**
+4. **Code Processing Options**
    - Choose whether to compress code (remove excess whitespace)
-   - Select target model (affects token calculation)

-4. **Start Processing**
+5. **Start Processing**
    - Click "Start Processing" button
    - Wait for processing to complete
-   - Summary file downloads automatically
+   - View file tree or merged content based on selected mode

 ## Statistics